 A supportive person is able to improve your day by building you up and even assisting in areas that you need help.
 They genuinely want to be there for you, even if just to listen when it feels like you are having a “bad day.”

 Starting now, make a list of people in your life that you feel are supportive in your life with chronic illness.
 You may notice that you want more people on your journey after you make the list.
 That’s just fine.

-Ultimately, you may also notice after making your list of supports that there are specific people that only make you feel worse.
-For the sake of your physical and mental health, you need to decrease your time with these people as much as possible.
+Ultimately, you may also notice after making your list of supports that there are specific people that only make you feel unsupported with your chronic condition.
+For the sake of your physical and mental health, decrease your time with these people as much as possible.
 That counts as self-care and boundaries, too!

 Do you remember what we said about self-care?
 It’s an essential chronic illness management strategy.

 I offer counseling groups for chronically ill teens and adults to build supportive community and practice skills for boundary setting and self-care.
 Connect with other supportive people today.

 As mentioned earlier, chronic illness management may require you to make some adjustments in your daily life, including how you work or learn.
 It is common to try doing things as you always did before your health condition progressed, because after all, who doesn’t want some consistency in their life?
 However at some point you may determine that some things just are not realistic or helpful if they stay the same.

 This is why legally it is within your right to request accommodations for you or a loved one with a chronic illness.
 Here are some accommodation request resources to get you started.